postgresml/pgcat/README.md

 By default, all queries are routed to the first available server; `default_role` setting controls this behavior.

 ### Failover
 All servers are checked with a `;` (very fast) query before being given to a client.
+Additionally, the server health is monitored with every client query that it processes.
 If the server is not reachable, it will be banned and cannot serve any more transactions for the duration of the ban.
 The queries are routed to the remaining servers.
 If all servers become banned, the ban list is cleared: this is a safety precaution against false positives.
 The primary can never be banned.

 The ban time can be changed with `ban_time`.
 The default is 60 seconds.

 ### Sharding
 We use the `PARTITION BY HASH` hashing function, the same as used by Postgres for declarative partitioning.
 This allows to shard the database using Postgres partitions and place the partitions on different servers (shards).
 Both read and write queries can be routed to the shards using this pooler.

+#### Extended syntax
 To route queries to a particular shard, we use this custom SQL syntax:

 ```sql